 Customer retention can be defined as the brand's ability to get customers to come back to their digital or retail store.
 Retention rate is a percentage metric that measures the sum of customers retained by the end of a specific time period.
 Many factors can directly affect retention rates such as subscription cancellations or closing a contract.

-What the question is in the essence of retention is “ DId a user perform the desired action, leave, and then return back to perform another action?”
+The question in the essence of retention is “ Did a user perform the desired action, leave, and then return back to perform another action?”
 If the answer is yes, then the customer has been retained.
 If the answer is no, the customer is churned.

 Here’s a helpful churn analysis template that you can use to determine what is affecting your retention.